 As with any venture capital investment, immigrant investors could receive proceeds over time or at the end of the investment term.
 Proceeds will depend on the fund's performance and will be based on its gains or losses, including expenses and fees incurred to manage it.

-More information about the management of the fund, terms and conditions, will be provided to immigrant investors in the agreement to be entered into with CIC.
+More information about the management of the fund, terms and conditions, will be provided to immigrant investors in the agreement to be entered into with IRCC.
 This agreement will have to be signed before they make their CDN $2 million at-risk (non-guaranteed) investment.

 Top questions about the Immigrant Investor Venture Capital Pilot Program